 We have the power to take steps where land and property require cleaning up when its condition adversely affects the amenity of the area.
 We can serve a notice on the owner requiring that work is carried out.

-We can fine people for dropping litter, including cigarette ends, and ask residents and visitors to either use a bin or take their litter home.
-A fixed penalty notice can be issued to anyone seen dropping litter.
+We can issue a fixed penalty notice to anyone seen dropping litter.
+We ask that residents and visitors to the borough either use a bin or take their litter home.

 If you don’t clean up after your dog fouls on land in the open you can be issued with a fixed penalty.
 It is very unpleasant and carries a risk of infection to any person coming into contact with it, particularly children.